untoxa/gb-photo/README.md

 This project is a homebrew enhancing the capabilities of the Game Boy Camera by allowing access to all the possible parameters of the sensor and improving the printing speed and the camera ergonomics in general.
 This project is compatible with all known models of Game Boy printer and Game Boy printer emulator.
 The project features Game Boy And Game Boy Color versions.

+The save format used here is retro-compatible with any version of the Game Boy Camera rom.
+This means that you can switch between roms while keeping the same save without loosing your precious images and data.

 # 2bit PXLR Studio Next with its serial remote controller
 ![Showcase](doc/Showcase.png)